usafa-astro-201/2024-spring/30 numerical integration/README.md

 $$
 See the powerpoint slides for more details on this function.
 It is recommended that you cut and paste the code from the slides for accel.m (but finish the documentation).

+Hint: The function `accel.m` calls `wgs84data`, which needs to be in matlab’s path.
+Before running your model, run this command to add the correct folder to your path for this session (until you restart matlab).

+​	`addpath ../projects/`
-You must run `wgs84data` before running this simulation (If you don’t, it will give a plot of a straight line.)
-Do this by running the script `run_first.m`.
+​	(If you don’t, your plot will show a straight line.)

 The model should produce the following plot.
 ![img](sources/clip_image002.jpg)